The Application Options Filter Property Pages

 As with delay blocks, there are two principal ways that gain blocks are created.

 However, unlike delay blocks, the parameter value limits of gain blocks created by the Configuration Wizard are not affected by the limits you specify on this property page.
-That is because the Configuration Wizard uses a special arrangement of gain blocks to help guarantee optimization success in a variety of circumstances without burdening the user with peforming the needed calculations.
+That is because the Configuration Wizard uses a special arrangement of gain blocks to help guarantee optimization success in a variety of circumstances without burdening the user with performing the needed calculations.
 This special gain block arrangement has the following characteristics.

 Because of this behavior of the Configuration Wizard, the gain value limits specified here are only used for manually-created gain blocks.